Agent Zero — from zero to SAGE

 sense # gather from sensors

-assess # score what deserves attention
+salience # score attention (5D)

-regulate # adapt energy and operating mode
+metabolize # adapt energy mode

-select # choose which reasoning to invoke
+select # choose what to process

-allocate # budget resources by trust
+budget # allocate by trust

 execute # iterative refinement

-learn # update trust from results
+learn # update from results

 act # dispatch to effectors